sjdv1982/seamless/seamless-towards-02.md

  Other configuration is what kind of evaluation/resource-claiming meta-parameters to accept, and what kind of logging is returned.

  Type of servers:
+ ### VERY NEW (Nov 2018) UPDATE: See "Seamless shared authority" below.
+ 0. will be ripped, and B. will be a special case of A.
+ REST API and web sockets will be organized.
+ OLD:
  0. Dynamic HTML using websockets.
 Completely unrelated.
+UPDATE: ...and ripped
  A. Two-way synchronization (collaborative protocol).
 Uses websocket/crossbar server, pub/sub
     NOTE: text cells should support a git backend to resolve simultaneous edits on different sections of the text.
  B-D. One-way synchronization.
 Client manipulates cells, assuming that no other client does.